BrochureUI/.github/profile/README.md

 ### The Model Structure

 Below is a basic example of the data structure for each division.
 This example covers most common use cases, but keep in mind that the keys and structure can be customized to better fit the final view and business requirements.
-It is recommended to store the data in 10 separate JSON files, each named after the division title.
 In the example below, `en` represents the English version.
 If there are multiple languages, provide the same structure under their respective language keys, wrapped within the same object.
 For example: `ar` for Arabic, `it` for Italian, and so on.

   1. **Key Partnerships**
 ```json